EdyJ/blender-to-unity3d-importer/README.md

 Unity applies Euler rotations in this order: ZXY

 In Blender, the euler rotation mode that matches Unity is: "YXZ Euler" (Z and Y axis are exchanged).
 Still, you can use any rotation mode in Blender.
 The result of the rotation will be preserved, with the Euler angles in Unity adjusted accordingly.

 All transformations (position, rotation, scale) will look in Unity exactly as seen in Blender, provided the parenthood relationships have been established as speficied above.
 Only the specific values will be different as result of the coordinate change (axis exchanged, etc).

 ### Known issues

-Rotations are incorrectly imported when the Blender file contains big meshes (>65535 tris) that are split by Unity 3D after importing.
+Rotations are incorrectly imported when the Blender file contains a single Empty object as root for all other objects.
+Use the FORCEROOTFIX option in this case.